Tuesday, December 22, 2020

 The whole story is also hung around a police-procedural B plot, this time about a conspiracy of vigilantes.
 It's well-done, but somewhat by the numbers as far as John Wagner is concerned.

-Wagner is just the king of character moments that end in ceomdy gold.
+Wagner is just the king of character moments that end in comedy gold.

 Art by Carlos Ezquerra